cal-itp/data-analyses/ca_transit_speed_maps/README.md

 ## Ongoing Work

-The Cal-ITP team is working to share broader speed and delay data using the California Open Data Portal.
+The Cal-ITP team is working to transition the site to a rolling average of recent dates, instead of a single day.

 Questions or feedback?
 Please email hello@calitp.org